 U. S. Coast Guard (USCG)

-- Enforcement of laws and regulations which affect the maritime industry is assigned to the Assistant Commandant for Marine Safety, Security, and Stewardship (CG-5), who is a Coast Guard Admiral.
+- Enforcement of laws and regulations which affect the maritime industry is assigned to the Commandant's Deputy for Operations Policy & Capabilities (CG-DCO-D) who is a Coast Guard Admiral.

-- The Assistant Commandant’s subordinate for maritime credentials is the Commanding Officer of the National Maritime Center
+- The Deputy's subordinate for maritime credentials is the Commanding Officer of the National Maritime Center

 - Public access to all USCG functions is available through the Coast Guard’s webportal “Homeport”